noaione/yuusha-shoukan-ln/sources/v07/chapter5.md

 well-defined face that seems to combine cuteness and beauty, a cheerful, easy-spoken personality, a kindness that can even be felt from the atmosphere around her, and, according to Eva, she is a good cook.
-And then, there’s her good proportions, which can be seen because she wears a bodysuit,...
+And then, there’s her good proportions, which can be seen because she wears a bodysuit...
 Her breasts are quite large, and her waist is so firm that if I’m not careful, you might end up looking in that direction.